Witiko/ding/README.md

 ### Method `ding.listen` ###

-Once called, the `ding.listen` method will add listeners for the specified incoming [storage event][storage events] in the current window.
+Once called, the `ding.listen` method will add listeners for the specified names of incoming [storage events][] in the current window.
 The method is invoked as follows:

     ding.send({
       "name1": callback1,